-I , am an authorized representative of , an organization in receipt of a sub-grant from the Department of Behavioral He the Substance Abuse and Mental Health Services Administrat Pursuant to 45 CFR \S 75.2, the organization in receipt of the sub-grant is (please select one): A non-profit organization.
-A non-profit organization cooperative or other organization, not including an Institution operated primarily for scientific, educational, service, charite interest; (2) is not organized primarily for profit; and (3) use or expand the operations of the organization.
-I certify that statutes and regulations related to program income, including I further certify that I will any program income earned as a submitted to DBH. n of Higher Learning (IHE) that: (1) is able or similar purposes in the publices net proceeds to maintain, improve the organization will comply with all g but not limited to 45 CFR § 75.307.
+I , am an authorized representative of , an organization in receipt of a sub-grant from the Department of Behaviora the Substance Abuse and Mental Health Services Adminis Pursuant to 45 CFR § 75.2, the organization in receipt of the sub-grant is (please select one): A non-profit organization.
+A non-profit organization cooperative or other organization, not including an Institution operated primarily for scientific, educational, service, chainterest; (2) is not organized primarily for profit; and (3) or expand the operations of the organization.
+I certify that statutes and regulations related to program income, included in the program income earned as submitted to DBH. ortion of Higher Learning (IHE) that: (1) is caritable or similar purposes in the public uses net proceeds to maintain, improve that the organization will comply with all ording but not limited to 45 CFR § 75.307.
 A commercial organization.
-A commercial organization other legal entity, including but not limited to partnerships, so companies, that is organized or operated for the profit of owners.
-I certify that the organization will comply with a program income, including but not limited to 45 CFR § 75.2 any program income earned as a result of this grant on all in le proprietorships, and limited liability r benefit of its shareholders or other Il statutes and regulations related to 216.
-I further certify that I will report The person whose signature appears below is authorized to Applicant/Grantee to the above provisions. sign this assurance and commit the Signature Name and Title
+A commercial orgother legal entity, including but not limited to partnerships companies, that is organized or operated for the profowners.
+I certify that the organization will comply with program income, including but not limited to 45 CFR § 7 any program income earned as a result of this grant on the state of the program of the program income earned as a result of this grant on the program income earned as a result of this grant on the program income earned as a result of this grant on the program income earned as a result of this grant on the program income. s, sole proprietorships, and limited liability it or benefit of its shareholders or other hall statutes and regulations related to 75.216.
+I further certify that I will report The person whose signature appears below is authorized Applicant/Grantee to the above provisions. to sign this assurance and commit the Signature Name and Title Date